 If you have an occasional buzzing sound in your ears or hearing, try our formula YinVive Hearing™.
 Containing one of the most famous herbs for Kidney Yin deficiency—rehmannia root (Shu Di Huang)—along with 7 other Yin-nourishing herbs, given enough time, YinVive Hearing may help support hearing health.

 On its own, YinVive Hearing is an effective Yin tonic.
-However, if you want an even more powerful natural remedy for hearing loss, you can also take YinGreat, which also contains rehmannia root, along with four other herbs not in the YinVive Hearing formula.
+However, if you want an even more powerful natural solution for hearing loss, you can also take YinGreat, which also contains rehmannia root, along with four other herbs not in the YinVive Hearing formula.
 YinGreat is highly recommended if, in addition to hearing loss or tinnitus, you also have night sweats or hot flashes.

 Yin is the body’s cooling energy.
 But if your emotions are running red hot (think: anger, irritability, impatience, etc.), your Liver organ system acts out, much as you are: aggravated.
 When Liver Qi becomes aggravated, the Qi ascends to the head and ears.
 In TCM theory, this can cause ringing in the ears.
 From a TCM perspective this makes sense, considering the energy channels of the Liver and its paired organ, the Gallbladder, run around the ears.